 - Persons using the Gardner Center trails and disc golf course do so at their own risk.
 Mercer County is not liable for personal injuries that may occur on the premises.

 The woodlands contain over 6,000 feet of walking trails just next to the facility's parking lot.
-As you begin your journey, please observe these safety tips:

 - Check the local weather forecast and prepare accordingly.